 - 1. Tuition Rates are based on the payment plan selected by each family according to the FACTS Tuition Management System (12-month; 10-month; semi-annual; pay-in-full).
 Please see the yearly Tuition and Fee Schedule for specific information about the current academic year. - 2.
 New Student Application/Testing Fee: A non-refundable "new student" application/testing fee of \$100 is required when submitting new student applications.
 Families who are accepted and enrolled at Regents Academy are also required to pay a \$200 enrollment fee/student.
 These fees are paid online when applying or enrolling at the school. - 3.
-Tuition Deposit and Fees Due at Registration: The tuition deposit constitutes the first month of tuition for academic year 2024-25.
+Tuition Deposit and Fees Due at Registration: The tuition deposit constitutes the first month of tuition for the academic year 2025-2026.
 It is due in May (the specific date of which will depend on the FACTS payment plan of each family's choice). - 4.
-Tuition Due Dates: Families select from a list of tuition due dates when creating their FACTS account and selecting a tuition payment plan (see FACTS Tuition Management FAQ Sheet below). - 5.
+Tuition Due Dates: Families select from a list of tuition due dates when creating their FACTS account and selecting a tuition payment plan. - 5.
 Late/NSF (Insufficient Funds) Fees: A \$50 late fee will be assessed automatically by FACTS if a family has a 2nd payment attempt fail. - 6.
 Tuition Non-Payment Expulsion: In the case of re-occurring delinquent payments, students may not be allowed to return to class, unless prior arrangements have been made with the headmaster.
 In this case, Parent(s)/Guardian(s) shall meet with the headmaster to discuss their specific situation and develop a payment plan for resolving their non-payment issues. - 7.
 Annual Tuition Commitment Policy: Regents Academy plans its expenditures annually based on the summation of annual, individual student tuition.
 The vast majority of Regents Academy expenditures are one-time or annual commitments (such as books or staff wages) and cannot be adjusted or reduced after the start of the school year.
-Therefore, by sending students to Regents Academy, Parent(s)/ Guardian(s) are committing to pay the full annual tuition, regardless of attendance.
+Therefore, by sending students to Regents Academy, Parent(s)/Guardian(s) are committing to pay the full annual tuition, regardless of attendance.
 Parent(s)/Guardian(s) may petition the headmaster for reimbursement due to unique and/or unforeseen circumstances. - 8.
 Special Payment Policy: Families with special financial circumstances may petition the headmaster, in writing, requesting relief from any section of this policy, as appropriate.
 If a solution cannot be found, the board will meet in executive session to discuss the situation confidentially and provide a written response, from the headmaster, as to the determination of the board.
-The decision of the board is final.

-9. Grant and Aid Process: Families who find themselves philosophically aligned with the school yet lack the financial resources to pay full tuition are encouraged to apply through the school's grant and aid portal on FACTS.
-To be considered for tuition assistance, all applicants must also complete the application information pertaining to ACE Scholarships on the FACTS portal.
+The decision of the board is final. - 9.
+Grant and Aid Process: Families who find themselves philosophically aligned with the school yet lack the financial resources to pay full tuition are encouraged to apply through the school's grant and aid portal on FACTS.
+In addition to applying for Regents tuition assistance, some applicants may also qualify for the ACE Scholarship on the FACTS portal.
 Applications are then reviewed by the financial aid committee to verify demonstrated need, and award decisions are communicated by the business manager through the FACTS portal.
-The application window for the 2024-25 academic year opens on February 1.
+The application window for the 2025-26 academic year opens on February 3.